 My fascination with the surreal and fantastic stems from my desire to see beyond the surface of things.
 I draw inspiration from a range of artistic styles, including classical Japanese art, Buddhist art, anime, taino art, surrealism, sci-fi, punk and metal posters, Adult Swim animations, hip hop, anime, video games, and psychedelia.
 This eclectic mix informs my music as well, and together they create a maximalist approach that encourages viewers to explore the work over and over again, discovering new details with each viewing.

 Photo by @synesthesiaimages

-Jorge Andres Santos, creatively known as Moss Head, is a visual artist and musician from San Juan, Puerto Rico.
-His art practice first began by recreating and rendering the patterns he visualized from the sounds in music he would hear, as well as redrawing his favorite anime characters.
-He moved to Baltimore in 2013 to attend the Maryland Institute College of Art (MICA), where he sought a degree in General Fine Arts and Illustration, while also taking sound art and design elective courses.
+Jorge Andres Santos, known as Moss Head, is a visual artist and musician based in Baltimore, Maryland.
+Originally from San Juan, Puerto Rico, he began creating art by reproducing the patterns he perceived from the sounds in music, and drawing his favorite anime characters.
+After moving to Baltimore in 2013 to attend the Maryland Institute College of Art, Jorge expanded his artistic repertoire to include illustration, graphic design, sound art, and more.

 Moss Head's work has been displayed in various venues around Baltimore, including live painting events, street walls, and underground music venues.
 He currently works as a freelance artist and is available for commissions and to purchase original pieces.
 For further information, contact Jorge at firstname.lastname@example.org or through his website.
 A resume of his work is also available to view on his site.